-While Halloween is a highly anticipated occasion, the Children’s Health℠ Injury Prevention team reminds parents that safety should be top of mind.
-Children are more at risk for injuries while out walking on Halloween night than at any other day of the year.
+While Halloween is a highly anticipated occasion, the Children's Health℠ Injury Prevention team reminds parents that safety should be top of mind.
+Children are more at risk for injuries while out walking on Halloween night than on any other day of the year.

-Trick-or-treating safety tips
+Trick-or-treat safety tips

 - Clear eyes.
 Not only should your child be visible, but they should also be able to see everything around them.
 Make sure the eye holes in their masks are wide enough.
-Or, better yet, paint their face using kid-friendly, glow-in-the dark face paint.
+Or, better yet, paint their face using kid-friendly, glow-in-the-dark face paint.

 - Inspect costumes.
 Keep costumes short and snug.
 Baggy sleeves and long capes and skirts can cause kids to trip and can catch fire if they brush up against a jack-o-lantern.